ritish26/Data-Structures/README.md

 # Amazon_Question
-This repositry contains all the important coding questions.
+This repository contains all the important coding questions.